sassoftware/sasoptpy/doc/guide/input-data.rst

 Operations
 ----------

-Lists, :class:`pandas.Series`, and :class:`pandas.DataFrame` objects can be used for mathematical operations such as :func:`VariableGroup.mult`.
+You can use lists, :class:`pandas.Series`, and :class:`pandas.DataFrame` objects for mathematical operations such as :func:`VariableGroup.mult`.

 .. ipython:: python